AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Overview.md

+---
+keyword: [overview, CDN]
+---

-# Overview {#concept_epy_byz_xfb .concept}
+# Overview

-You can call the Content Delivery Network \(CDN\) API to implement various CDN features.
+Alibaba Cloud provides a wide array of API operations for use in Alibaba Cloud Content Delivery Network \(CDN\).

-Before you call the CDN API, make sure that you have read the CDN product introduction, usage agreement, and pricing details.
+Before you call the Alibaba Cloud CDN API, make sure that you have read and understand the product introduction, terms of service, and billing rules.
+For more information, see [What is Alibaba Cloud CDN?](/intl.en-US/Product Introduction/What is Alibaba Cloud CDN?.md) and [Billing of basic services](/intl.en-US/Pricing/Billing method/Billing of basic services.md).

-The new CDN API version is 2018-05-10.
+The latest version of the Alibaba Cloud CDN API is 2018-05-10.

-For more information about the former CDN API version, see [API Reference \(former version\)](../../../../intl.en-US/API Reference/API Overview.md).
+For more information, see [List of operations by function](/intl.en-US/New API Reference/List of operations by function.md).

-**Note:** We will stop maintaining the former API version soon.
-We recommend that you use the new CDN API version.
+**Note:** The earlier version \(2014-11-11\) of the Alibaba Cloud CDN API is no longer maintained.
+We recommend that you use the latest version of the Alibaba Cloud CDN API.

+At 00:00:00 \(UTC+8\) on April 27, 2021, Alibaba Cloud will discontinue API operations that have not been called within the last two months.
+If you have questions, submit a ticket[提交工单](https://selfservice.console.aliyun.com/ticket/createIndex)[submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.2020520001.aliyun_topbar.18.dbd44bd3e4f845#/ticket/createIndex).
+List of API operations:

+-   BlockSinaUserCaches
+-   ModifyUserCustomLogConfig
+-   SetErrorPageConfig
+-   SetMacServiceConfig
+-   SetOssLogConfig
+-   SetPathForceTtlCodeConfig
+-   ModifyFileCacheExpiredConfig
+-   SetAliBusinessConfig
+-   SetRegexRuleConfig
+-   SetWafConfig
+-   SetAliAuthConfig
+-   SetFileTypeForceTtlCodeConfig
+-   SetL2OssKeyConfig
+-   SetSkipModuleConfig
+-   SetUserAgentAcessRestriction
+-   SetVarsConfig

-For more information about the relevant terms, see [Appendix](../../../../intl.en-US/API Reference/Appendix.md).
+For more information, see [Appendix](/intl.en-US/API Reference/Appendix.md).